-Capital Gains Tax (CGT) is the most important taxation issue in your exit plan.
+Capital Gains Tax (CGT) is one of the most important considerations in your exit plan.

 CGT is the tax paid on any gains you receive when you dispose of an asset, and that means if you are not careful when you sell your business you might be up for a large bill.

 By developing an Exit Plan all the taxation issues are identified early so steps can be taken to minimise any liability.
-Not only will we identify the right concessions you may be eligible for avoiding your CGT and we will manage the GST, Stamp Duty and Superannuation implications of your exit.
+We can help identify if you are eligible to receive any of the available CGT concessions.
+We will also help you manage the GST, Stamp Duty and Superannuation implications of your exit.

 ✔ Find out about how to minimise your tax liability